Home

 The Spanish in this way adopted a derivation of "taysha" as a descriptive name for the friendly tribes in what is today Texas, Louisiana and Oklahoma.

-In this way the Texas state motto "friendship" may be intended to symbolize a hopeful fertile fusion of Western and Native American culture.
+In this way the Texas motto "friendship" may be intended to symbolize a hopeful fertile fusion of Western and Native American culture.

 Many probably think "Remember the Alamo" is the Texas state motto.
 This is not completely out in the blue as it was the Texas motto for the Republic of Texas from 1836-45.